Jonathan Aranda Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- In his most recent appearance on Tuesday, the right-hander threw 4 2/3 innings against the Houston Astros, allowing two earned runs while surrendering four hits.
+- His last appearance was on Wednesday against the Houston Astros, when the righty threw 2 2/3 innings, surrendering six earned runs while allowing seven hits.

-- The 24-year-old has put up a 3.57 ERA and 7.3 strikeouts per nine innings in 23 games this season, while allowing a batting average of .260 to his opponents.
+- The 27-year-old has a 3.99 ERA and 8.9 strikeouts per nine innings across 26 games this season, while giving up a batting average of .232 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.